Chart Color Schemes

 Household Composition

-North Plympton features high concentrations of group households and lone person households, with a fairly typical median household size
+North Plympton features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 60.6% of all households, consisting of 27.0% couples with children, 22.3% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 39.4%, with lone person households at 33.6% and group households comprising 5.6%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Family households account for 60.6% of all households, including 27.0% couples with children, 22.3% couples without children, and 10.0% single parent families.
+Non-family households make up the remaining 39.4%, consisting of 33.6% lone person households and 5.6% group households.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households